As condo crashed down, they escaped through smoke and ruin

 But he knew it was too late.

-There was little time to talk as they rushed into the stairwell, wondering if there was enough time to descend 11 painstaking floors.
+His son thought a plane had crashed into the building, but there was little time to talk as they rushed into the stairwell, wondering if there was enough time to descend 11 painstaking floors.
+No one panicked or cried.

 Each time they descended another level, they yelled out the floor number, a small victory of survival, one floor closer to freedom.